Farmadupe/vid_dup_finder/README.md

 # Video Duplicate Finder
-Video Duplicate Finder is a tool to search for duplicate and near-duplicate video files.
+Video Duplicate Finder is a command-line program (and linux-only GUI) to search for duplicate and near-duplicate video files.
 It is capable of detecting duplicates even when the videos have been:
  * Resized (including changes of aspect ratio)
  * Watermarked
  * Letterboxed
- * Cropped (TBD: Quantify amount of cropping that can be detected)

 Video duplicate finder contains:
-* A Rust library for detecting duplicates.
-* An optional command line program for listing unique/dupliacte files in a filesystem.
+* A command line program for listing unique/dupliacte files in a filesystem.
-* An optional GUI (written in GTK) to allow users to examine duplicates and mark them for deletion (currently Linux-only)
+* An optional linux-only GUI (written in GTK) to allow users to examine duplicates and mark them for deletion

 ## How it works